hcat-tushar-langer/healthcare-management-app/readme.md

 2. Django Rest Framework: localhost/api
   1. Admin Dashboard: localhost/api/v1/admin
   2. Authentication endpoint: localhost/api/v1/auth-token
-  3. User endpoint: localhost/api/v1/crop/users
+  3. User endpoint: localhost/api/v1/healthcare/users
-  4. Crop endpoint: localhost/api/v1/crop/profile
+  4. Healthcare endpoint: localhost/api/v1/healthcare/profile
 3. Postgres: localhost/pgadmin
-  1. Login details | username: [admin@bharatagri.com](mailto:admin@bharatagri.com) | password: admin
+  1. Login details | username: [admin@healthcare.com](mailto:admin@healthcare.com) | password: admin
   2. Click on add a new server and fill the following details
     1. General Tab || Name: database
     2. Connection Tab || Host: database | username: app | password: app

 ## **Dummy Data Ingestion:**

-1. Sign up on the app and identify the user id from the api end point api/v1/crop/users
+1. Sign up on the app and identify the user id from the api end point api/v1/healthcare/users
 2. In the dummy-data.json, ensure the users: [] has the user id in it.
-3. In post-data.py script, ensure that the apr\_url matches the crop/profile endpoint.
+3. In post-data.py script, ensure that the apr\_url matches the healthcare/profile endpoint.
 4. Run post-data.py script that is in the post-data-script directory.
 5. Refresh the dashboard/login to the dashboard

 ### **MySQL**

 For MySQL immplentation, use mysql branch.
 All the steps stays the same as above.
-Only one thing to keep in mind is the route for it which will be localhost:8183 and Login details | username: [root](mailto:admin@bharatagri.com) | password: password
+Only one thing to keep in mind is the route for it which will be localhost:8183 and Login details | username: [root](mailto:admin@healthcare.com) | password: password

 ## Application Sceenshots
 Check screen shots folder